Some ramblings on (click to filter):

 - literature

-On intuition and resilience | PhD
+On intuition and struggling | PhD

 One of my {worst, best} personality traits is that whenever someone tells me something is hard or impossible, I have an immediate, almost uncontrollable urge to do that exact thing.